ATTENTION: COMMUNITY ART

 UPDATES WILL APPEAR HERE!

-Another Large fiberglass dolphin that ARRIVED will be painted 2019/2020 that I shall crown "KING" of the animals painted on him!
+Another Large fiberglass dolphin my husband bought for me at full price and shipping fee- will be painted 2020 that I shall crown "KING" of the animals painted on him!
 STAY TUNED to SEE him!

 A DOG BANK DISPLAY that I will paint for